 “They also use standard symptom-based criteria for the diagnosis of irritable bowel syndrome, called the Rome criteria.”

 What should I do if I have irritable bowel syndrome?

 While each person’s diet will be different, there are certain guidelines that most people with IBS should follow:

-- On the one hand, you should reduce your consumption of insoluble fiber (which comes from whole grains) so that it doesn’t contribute to imbalances in intestinal movement.
+- On the one hand, you should reduce your consumption of insoluble fiber (which comes from whole grains such as pasta, bread, and cereals) so that it doesn’t contribute to imbalances in intestinal movement.

 Avoid fat and sugar